akojenuserah/-Bertelsmann-Udacity-Scholarship-Challenge/README.md

 These are the queries written to solve the quizzes in each of the courses taken.

 # Dataset
-nd the dataset used can be found here.
+The dataset was provided by Udacity and it had 5 tables.

 # Tools Used
-The tool used for this is the PostgressSQL.
+The tool used for this is the PostgressSQL(Pdadmin4).

 # Curriculum
 The Topics covered are below